facebookincubator/GeoLift/website/docs/Methodology/Confidence_Interval_Explanation.md

     scm = TRUE,
     fixedeff = TRUE,
 )
+#> One outcome and one treatment time found.
+Running single_augsynth.

 # 4) Collect the residuals (i.e. the error / the ATT) between what the new model predicted.